niscy-eudiw/eudi-srv-wallet-provider/README.md

 To issue a Wallet Unit Attestation:

 1. The Wallet requests a single-use Challenge from the Wallet Provider
-2. The Wallet generates new Key-Pairs and Key Attestations which contain the single-use Challenge provided by the Wallet Provider
+2. The Wallet generates new Key-Pairs and platform Key Attestations which contain the single-use Challenge provided by the Wallet Provider
 3. The Wallet requests a Wallet Unit Attestation from the Wallet Provider
 4. The Wallet Provider:
     1. Validates the single-use Challenge
-    2. Validates the Key Attestations
+    2. Validates the platform Key Attestations
-    3. Verifies the Key Attestations contains the single-use Challenge
+    3. Verifies the platform Key Attestations contain the single-use Challenge
     4. Issues Wallet Unit Attestation

 ```mermaid